falcony-io/ml-annotate/README.rst

     heroku run "flask createtables" --app APP_NAME_HERE

-5. You should be able to access your instance of Annotator now by going to *YOUR_APP_NAME.herokuapp.com*.
+5. You should be able to access your instance of ML-Annotate now by going to *YOUR_APP_NAME.herokuapp.com*.
 Username is *admin* and the password is the one you set previously (yoursupersecretpassword).

 Making modifications
 -----------